 For MAD, we recommend doing a low dose data collection (for example 5-15 % with a 50 micron beam) at only two of the energies, one of which should be the remote.
 Eg: collect 180 degrees at the peak or inflection energy, and then at the remote.
 High multiplicity is helpful, but often not so critical as for SAD phasing, since MAD phasing is intrinsically more robust.
 In difficult cases or P1 symmetry, you can collect a second data set at the two energies from 180 to 360 degrees – or ask staff for help setting up an interleaved (wedge) data collection for MAD experiments, which is ideal to minimize the effects of radiation damage.

 To collect crystal snapshots, click on the Snapshot icon.
 Make sure that you are in the centring phase, since it provides the best view of the crystal.
 After you have collected the snapshot, you can save the file to any location in your directories.

 Once a data collection is finished, the software will launch several automated data processing pipelines.
-The results can be browsed in the ISPyB interface.
-To access ISPyB from MXCuBe3 , select the completed data collection run and click on the ISPyB link.
+The results can be browsed both in the ISPyB and EXI interface.
+At the moment, only the ISPyB interface is accessible from MXCuBe3; to access it, select the completed data collection run and click on the ISPyB link.
 The ISPyB application will open in another browser tab.
 The first time you open you need to type in your user account name and password to log in.
 Once logged in, go back to the tab where MXCuBE3 is running and click on the link again.
 ISPyB will remember your credentials and take you directly to the results page for the selected data collection.